rpaut03l/TS-01/AI/SD-M/AI-1-KRP-3.1/logical_agents_theory_guide.md

   Rule 1 matches! → Answer: Antibiotic-X ✅
 ```

-> 💡 **Kid-Friendly:** A KB is like your brain's "fact notebook."
+> 💡 **Mind-Friendly:** A KB is like your brain's "fact notebook."
 TELL = writing a new fact.
 ASK = asking your brain a question.
 Inference = your brain connecting the dots!

 ---